Article Revised August 30th, 2022

 Structural steel design is a specialty area within the broader subject of structural engineering.
 Structural steel designers generally work on large structures such as office buildings, skyscrapers, schools, and bridges.
-Even some homes require the input of structural steel designers, especially those planned for earthquake- or other natural disaster-prone areas, or homes built on mountains or hills where mud or rockslides may be common.
-Aircraft and large ships are also common projects for structural steel engineers.
+Even some homes require the input of structural steel designers, especially those planned for earthquake- or other natural disaster-prone areas or homes built on mountains or hills where mud or rockslides may be common.
+Aircraft and large ships are also frequent projects for structural steel engineers.

 The Importance of Structural Steel Design and Engineering

 Why structural steel design and engineering are important is likely obvious; after all, buildings — large ones in particular — designed without considering the underlying structure’s load-bearing requirements would simply fall down.
 Designers and engineers create the system that supports whatever load has been determined by structural analysis in order to ensure the structure’s overall integrity and therefore, its safe use once built.

 There are two commonly-utilized methods of structural steel design currently used: Allowable Strength Design (ASD) and Load and Resistance Factor Design (LRFD).
 While both ASD and LRFD are considered appropriate for structural steel design, there is one important caveat: once a method is chosen for a project, it is imperative to stay with the original method — switching between philosophies could result in dangerous mistakes or inconsistencies in the structure’s design.